xmartlabs/xmartlabs.github.io/_drafts/2015-04-16-XLForm-hiding-rows.md

 row.hidden = [NSString stringWithFormat:@"$%@ contains 'Music'", hobbyRow];
 {% endhighlight %}

 This string will insert the tag of the `hobbyRow` after the '$'.
 When the predicate is evaluated every tag variable gets substituted by the corresponding row descriptor.
 For this purpose the XLFormDescriptor has a dictionary which maps tags to rows.

 When the argument is a NSString, a '.value' will be appended to every tag unless the tag is followed by '.isHidden' or '.isDisabled' (or '.value' obviously).
 This means that a row (or section) might depend on the `value` or the `hidden` or `disabled` properties of another row.
 This insertion has the consequence of shrinking the possible predicates that can be set with a NSString.
 If you have to set a complex predicate you may want to set NSPredicate directly as it will not be changed (or checked).
 Remember to append ".value" after each variable in this case.

 You can also set this property with a bool object which means the value of the property will not change unless manually set.

 The getter method will return the stored NSPredicate or whatever you assigned to it but to get the evaluated boolean value you there is the `isHidden` function.
 It will not re-evaluate the predicate each time it gets called but just when the value (or hidden/disabled status) of the rows it depends on changes.
 When this happens and the return value changes, it will automagically reflect that change on the form so that no other method must be called.

+When an incorrect predicate is set and it cannot be parsed then an exception will be thrown.

 ####Example